 ABOUT THE AUTHOR Jens Degett is an experienced prize-winning conference organiser.
-He was one of the initiators of the EuroScience Open Forum (ESOF), a large biennial European forum for interdisciplinary and intersectional debate about scientific research and innovation, first organised in Stockholm in 2004.
-He initiated and chaired the first European Conference for Science Journalists (ECSJ) in Copenhagen in June 2014 and co-organized the following ECSJ editions in 2015 (Budapest), 2016 (Manchester), 2017 (Copenhagen) and 2018 (Toulouse).
-The ECSJ 2017 event won the Copen-
+He was one of the initiators of the EuroScience Open Forum (ESOF), a large biennial European forum for interdisciplinary and intersectional debate about scientific research and innovation, first organised in Stockholm in 2004 He initiated and chaired the first European Conference for Science Journalists (ECSJ) in Copenhagen in June 2014 and co-organized the following ECSJ editions in 2015 (Budapest), 2016 (Manchester), 2017 (Copenhagen) and 2018 (Toulouse).
+The ECSJ 2017 event won the Copenhagen Congress and Event Award for Best Congress with less than 1000 participants.
 Jens Degett is Editor-in-Chief of Science Stories, a science media platform that produces engaging stories on science and technology to increase public interest in science.
 He is the President of the European Union of Science Journalists Associations (EUSJA) since 2016 and Chair of the Danish Science Journalist's Association (DV) from 2012-2020.
 A biologist by training, he has worked with science, journalism and communication since 1990.
-Copenhagen Legacy Lab is created by Wonderful Copenhagen Convention Bureau.
-It is funded by Wonderful Copenhagen and Copenhagen City Council.
-It is furthermore endorsed and supported by the following: National partners: